sustainable-software-sustainability/website/content/sections/goals.md

 ### Objectives
 To:

-+ enable best practices pre
-sented at the workshop to be shared
++ enable best practices presented at the workshop to be shared
 + enable Case studies presented at the workshop to be shareable
 + collected evidence to show that the cross pollination of ideas is happening
 + e.g. via a Longer term survey e.g. 6 months after workshop iterations
 + tracking how the workshops reports are being used/cited

 ## Goal 3: To Identify current hurdles and problems the research community is facing to make their software sustainable